isaaclyman/bookoscope/README.md

 If you'd like me to spend more time on this app (meaning more free features for everyone), simply [sponsor me](https://ko-fi.com/isaaclyman).

+# Roadmap

+- If the OPDS 2.0 draft becomes stable at some point, supporting that will become a priority.
+For now, only OPDS 1.x is supported.
+- Authenticated OPDS endpoints are not yet supported.
+- Help needed to test with a variety of different OPDS servers.

 # Contributing

 Before submitting a PR, please file an issue describing the feature or fix you'd like to work on.
 This will help me coordinate with any ongoing work.